songxxiao/m5_compete/README.md

     + rolling prediction

 + Then I calculate all prediction's mean value, the I recode very tiny prediction to 0.
-Finally, I multiply a constant close to 1.
+Finally, I use a magic multiplier close to 1.

 ### Uncertainty-Competition